Characters: Dragon Ball Original Series Villains

-- Even Evil Has Standards: While he kills Red, since the latter jeopardized the whole organization by wishing for something so useless that it cause the downfall of the group, and that he didn't care how many died to achieve it
+- Even Evil Has Standards: He kills Red, since the latter jeopardized the whole organization by wishing for something so useless that it caused the downfall of the group, and that he didn't care how many died to achieve it.

-- Hyper Competent Sidekick: Black is much smarter then Commander Red.
+- Hyper Competent Sidekick: Black is much smarter than Commander Red.